ns-sck/Eviver/README.md

 3. Write your code in the editor
 4. Save using File -> Save or Ctrl+S
 5. Use the integrated terminal for compilation and execution

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all contributors who participate in this project
-- Inspired by various code editors and competitive programming platforms